All Episodes

 But I take issue with the misleading claim death to plastic, while all of their products, or I shouldn't say all, because I don't know everything they sell, but their cans are all lined with plastic.

-Not only that, they sell packets of drink mixes, which are also aligned with plastic.
+Not only that, they sell packets of drink mixes, which are also lined with plastic.

-There are alternatives to plastic that are readily available and low cost, which is glass and stainless steel.
+There are alternatives to plastic that are readily available and low cost, such as glass and stainless steel.

-And so uh for that reason, we will have this discussion.
+And so for that reason, we will have this discussion.

-And uh let me start by pulling in the CEO himself of Liquid Death.
+And let me start by pulling in the CEO himself of Liquid Death.

-And uh, and again, I'm uh I am honored that he is willing to have this conversation.
+And again, I am honored that he is willing to have this conversation.

 Let's kick it up.